How to Find Executive Job Leads and Postings

 • Check trade or industry groups for referrals.
 Many recruiters belong to an association in their specialty.
 These groups may include a roster of members on their Websites.
 If you join, you’ll likely have opportunities to network with recruiter members.

 • Call top employers in your industry.
-Phone the company’s main number and request to be transferred to the human resources department and ask the human resource (HR) employee who answers which search firm the company uses.
+Phone the company’s main number and request to be transferred to the human resources department.
+Ask the human resource (HR) employee who answers which search firm the company uses.

 Utilize Your Network to Your Advantage

-Effective networking is always going to be one of the best ways to find executive jobs.
-Throughout your executive career, you have fostered and maintained excellent and important relationships with various industry leaders, executives, and senior managers throughout your industry.
+Effective networking will always be one of the best ways to find executive jobs.
+Throughout your executive career, you have fostered and maintained excellent and important relationships with various industry leaders, executives, and senior managers.
 Now is the time to use those relationships to help you gain your next executive role.

 Schedule phone calls, lunches, and outings with past associates to catch up and learn what’s happening with various companies’ leadership.
 Attend industry conferences, conventions, and meetups.
 Get facetime with as many people as possible.
 This will be the main aspect of your executive job search, so get busy!